kelvintechnical/D424-Capstone/README.md

 #### Summary
 - `GET /api/financial/summary` - Get financial summary (with optional date range)
+  - Date filtering uses normalized date ranges (start of day to end of day) to ensure all records within the selected dates are included

 **Note:** All endpoints except `/api/auth/*` require JWT authentication.
 Include the token in the `Authorization` header: `Bearer <your-token>`

+**Recent Updates:**
+- Fixed date filtering in Financial endpoints to properly include all records within selected date ranges
+- Added delete functionality for Income and Expense entries
+- Financial Overview page automatically refreshes when navigating back to it

 ## Project Deliverables